nmarchet/New-Frontier/content/9-Game Log/02-beast-of-the-tall-grasses.md

 ## Elena
 - <p>Elena and Erastis make their way to Panacea headquarters.</p>
 	<blockquote>
 	<p><em>The main building recalls the old edifices of Rosslyn, but smaller and with a mix of materials that marks sharp deviation from the homogeneous stone facades of its inspiration.
-It's a classical structure with fluted oak pillars and broad, widely spaced steps leading up to a Scotsdale granite plinth and intricately carved double doors.
+It's a classical structure with fluted oak pillars and broad, widely spaced steps leading up to a Scotsglen granite plinth and intricately carved double doors.
 Panacea's original clinic is right next door, with a line of sick and injured outside waiting to be seen.</em></p>
 	<p><em>Inside the main building, the offices are oddly quiet, with just one lit with lamp light.</em></p>
 	</blockquote>
 - The pair knock on the office door, but enter without waiting for an answer.
 - A woman with auburn hair tied back in a braid is hunched over a desk.
-Elena recognizes Liora Arden, Panacea's chief medical officer, who oversees the day-to-day medical operations at all of Panacea’s clinics.
+Elena recognizes [Liora Arden](liora-arden), Panacea's chief medical officer, who oversees the day-to-day medical operations at all of Panacea’s clinics.
 - Elena reports the events from Gendron's Post.
 - Liora only seems marginally interested, however.
 Her main takeaway is that now she has to find a new healer to staff the Gendron's Post clinic.
-- Citing a lack of evidence, Liora declines to invest resources to investigate either the aberrant behavior that seems to be spreading around the colony or Dr. Horne's tonic.
+- Citing a lack of evidence, Liora declines to invest resources to investigate either the aberrant behavior that seems to be spreading around the colony or [Dr. Horne](npc-dr-ezekiel-horne.jpg)'s tonic.
 - Elena and Erastis are dismissed offhandedly.
 - <p>The pair walk past Market Square.</p>
 	<blockquote>
 	<p><em>Market Square―more like an oval, really―is an open plaza near the center of Fairhaven that’s been paved with the same granite remnants from Scotsglen as the other main streets here.
 From early morning to late at night, it’s filled with the sounds of traders hawking their wares and the laughing shrieks of children running between the wooden stalls and makeshift tents that line the square.</em></p>
 	<p><em>There’s a large notice board with job postings, announcements from the People’s Council and messages from families searching for lost items or loved ones.
 In the center, statues of Elias Thorne of Mercy’s Wake and Anara Greaves of Golden Wave―the officers who sailed the surviving ships through the Seas of Chaos―look over the ocean to the horizon.
 A small bronze plaque reads, “Stormbreakers.”
 Around the statues’ plinth, political propagandists and proselytizing faithful make their cases in overlapping oratory that is largely drowned out by the other sounds of Market Square.</em></p>
 	</blockquote>
-- Despite her best efforts, Rowan Mercer, lead propagandist of the resistance movement and Elena's intermittent romantic partner, catches her eye.
+- Despite her best efforts, [Rowan Mercer](rowan-mercer), lead propagandist of the resistance movement and Elena's intermittent romantic partner, catches her eye.
 He's one of the orators competing for the market goers' attention.
 - Rowan tries to get the attention of the crowd.
 	- "Can’t you feel it?
 Can’t you feel the weight of our exile still pressing on our souls?
 Some people say we should forget our past, forgive our oppressors and live in quiet exile.
 But I ask you: how can we forget the boot that crushed our ancestors' dreams, the storms that were meant to drown us, the distant tyranny that haunts us still today?
 No, my friends!
 We remember, and with memory comes a duty to act!"
-- Meanwhile, Gideon Thorne, the well-known street preacher is calling for a return to belief in the Elemental Trinity on the other side of the statue.
+- Meanwhile, [Gideon Thorne](gideon-thorne), the well-known street preacher is calling for a return to belief in the [Elemental Trinity](elemental-trinity) on the other side of the statue.
 	- "I have long spoken of faith, of the need to return to the Trinity’s grace―but now I see that mere words are not enough!
 Faith without action is meaningless!
 Glennon demands strength, Caelus demands vigilance, Thalasson demands purity.
 We must root out the weak and the faithless.
 Only then will we be ready to prove our worth, our devotion to the gods who shaped this world."
 - Rowan rather abruptly ends his speech and rushes over to greet Elena.
 It's … awkward.
 - The conversation with Rowan is a bit more intense than usual; he's more aggressive than Elena  remembers.
 Before he made resistance seem romantic, but now it's just ranting:
-	- He complains about the fat cats in Port J;
+	- He complains about the fat cats in [Port J](port-j);
 	- He suggests that rising food prices are a scheme to starve the people; and
-	- He boasts about plans to steal a Wayfinders' Union ship to return to Rosslyn and lead an uprising (an obvious lie).
+	- He boasts about plans to steal a [Wayfinders' Union](the-wayfinders-union) ship to return to [Rosslyn](rosslyn) and lead an uprising (an obvious lie).
 - Erastis leaves to go fishing, and Elena manages to avoid committing to a date with Rowan.
 ## Erastis
 - Just a couple blocks away from Market Square, Erastis feels a clumsy hand lift his purse.